 Why should you buy this: Slim, stylish, powerful, and packed with useful features, this tablet will open up a world of possibilities for your kids.

 Who’s it for: Older kids who need something more powerful.

 How much will it cost: $290-plus.

 Why we picked the Asus ZenPad 3S 10:

-You can set up separate profiles for every family member, if you want to.
-This is a tablet that adults will probably want to use as well, and you can safeguard access with the fingerprint sensor.
+You can set up separate profiles for every family member, since this is a tablet that adults will probably want to use as well.
+You can safeguard access with the fingerprint sensor.
 If you want to install parental controls, you’ll find a wealth of options in the Play Store.

 This tablet will serve equally well for watching movies, gaming, reading, or even doing homework.
-It also has a decent 8-megapixel main camera and a 5-megapixel front-facing camera in it, and boasts great battery life.
+It also has a decent 8-megapixel main camera and a 5-megapixel front-facing camera, and boasts great battery life.

 It will require a little more setup work than some of the others on our list.
 You’ll want to snag a case, set up profiles, and install some parental control software.
 It’s also more expensive, but it’s the kind of tablet that any middle schooler would be delighted to own.